awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/README_TEMPLATE.md

 - Be sure to delete all of the resources you create while going through this tutorial so that you won't be charged.
 - Also make sure to properly set up your development environment.
 For information, see [LINK TO SETTING UP THE LANGUAGE SDK].

-### Resource creation

-The required AWS resources are created by using an AWS Cloud Development Kit (AWS CDK) script.
-This is discussed later in the document.
-There is no need to create any resources by using the AWS Management Console.

 ## LANGUAGE-SPECIFIC DETAILS

 <!-- Fill in any details specific to your language. -->